Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 ### Stylus Axis

 None of the above-mentioned signals provide information about additional stylus sensors.
 Because not all devices share these features, the mechanism for querying these are different.
 Each sensor provides a floating point value within a given range.
 This range is called a **device axis**.
-Axes are identified by the enum [`DeviceAxis`](@ref), whose values identify all types of axes recognized by mousetrap.
+Axes are described by the enum [`DeviceAxis`](@ref), whose values identify all types of axes recognized by mousetrap.

 We can query the value of each axis using [`get_axis_value`](@ref).
-This function will return 0 if the axis is not present, otherwise, it will return the device-supplied axis-specific value.
+This function will return 0 if the axis is not present.
+If it is, it will return the device-supplied axis-specific value.

 To check whether a device has a specific axis, we use [`has_axis`](@ref).